 It’s easy to explore the region by bicycle or scooter, Ainos Bikes & Scooters provide a wide variety of bicycles to choose from, including children’s bicycles.
 They offers all types of bicycles and a wide range of models: BMX , DIRT , mountain biking, hiking, City, Road, FULL SUSPENSION , e- bike, etc and many children’s bikes (from the age of two years).
 You can explore the lagoon more fully by renting a pedal boat from Argostoli Lagoon Activities.

 From the harbour you can take the ferry to Lixouri or a day trip aboard one of the vessels leaving the harbour such as Enalios Cruises .
 They offer various day trips, including a naturist cruise, and leave from Argostoli.
 Or you could charter a private tour with Kefalonia Yachts.
+Take a trip with Captain Petros on the family owned wooden boat the Queen Bee, leaving from Argostoli harbour.
+Intimate daily and sunset cruises take place to explore the coastline with a maximum of 25 guests, plus home cooked food and refreshments are served onboard.

 Have some fun in the sea doing water-sports at Platis and Makris Gialos in Lassi, where you will also find a diving centre.
 From the small port of Agia Pelagia at Svoranata you can find Fishing Tourism in Kefalonia “Michalis” – join Captain Michalis on his traditional wooden Greek fishing boat, guests are invited to join in with collecting the catch if they wish, after which lunch is served and you can visit isolated beaches before returning.
 He also specialises in fishing trips for swordfish.
 Or take one of the three daily cruises in the Atlantis semisubmarine from the same port.

 Around the small traditional fishing boats in Argostoli you can often find turtles swimming, playing and feeding in the sea.
 It’s an amazing sight to see such magnificent creatures in the wild.
+You can find out more about them from Wildlife Sense and The Katelios Group For The Research And Protection Of Marine And Terrestrial Life

 During the warmer months Cine Anny shows recent movies in its open air cinema, and shows, concerts, plays and movies are on throughout the year at Kefalos Theatre and in schools, public buildings and open areas.
 We will try to translate the festivals programme of the municipality when it is issued.